GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

    :width: 400 px
    :align: center

-   Exponential or power transformation of x--coordinates.
+   Exponential or power transformation of x–coordinates.

 This projection uses :math:`u' = a u^b + c` and allows us to explore